pickles976/GardenPlanner/README.md

 - [ ] toggle between transform controls and free move mode

 - [ ] do ghosting when adding in a new object in raycast pose mode

+- [ ] Azimuth and angle sun editor

 - [ ] save basic editor
 - [ ] get feedback from Erika, give her a task like "design a house" and watch her interaction with the software